arabnewscms/PDFanony/README.md

 Sorry Can't Support A Twitter Bootstrap Right now But i well do it soon

-if you have any quetsion about this package join us on group facebook  (https://www.facebook.com/groups/anonymouses.developers)
+if you have any questions about this package join us on group facebook  (https://www.facebook.com/groups/anonymouses.developers)

 Enjoy :)